Acupuncture for Respiratory Health in South Surrey / White Rock and Langley

 Treatment often includes:

-• dietary observations related to phlegm and congestion
+• Dietary suggestions related to phlegm and congestion

 You are also welcome to explore: